Wild man

 The defining characteristic of the figure is its "wildness"; from the 12th century, it was consistently depicted as being covered with hair.
 Images of wild men appear in the carved and painted roof bosses where intersecting ogee vaults meet in Canterbury Cathedral, in positions where one is also likely to encounter the vegetal Green Man.
 The image of the wild man survived to appear as supporter for heraldic coats-of-arms, especially in Germany, well into the 16th century.
 Renaissance engravers in Germany and Italy were particularly fond of wild men, wild women, and wild families, with examples from Martin Schongauer (died 1491) and Albrecht Dürer (1471–1528) among others.

 Terminology

+In Old English/Anglo-Saxon there is recorded wudewasa from wude "woodland, forest" and wasa of uncertain etymology,though perhaps meaning "forest dweller".